July 16, 2025

 If you want to learn where to find the CF7 event data in GA reports, read this tutorial about event tracking in GA4.

-6. Configure a conversion in GA4
+6. Configure a key event in GA4

 The most common mistakes setting this up